Disabled Children and Young People’s Service privacy notice

 - court decisions relating to our statutory legal duties

 We will obtain personally identifiable data from other sources in order to identify people who are vulnerable to the coronavirus, may require support as a result of the coronavirus, or meet eligibility to be prioritised for vaccination based on the priority groups set by the Joint Committee on Vaccination and Immunisation.
 This includes personal information about individuals who do not meet our normal support criteria, but have had their normal support from family or friends reduced or interrupted.
+This information will support the delivery of the coronavirus (COVID-19) vaccination programme.

 We will obtain information from the Government Digital Service (this may include data from the NHS and other departments), and we will also obtain it from providers of care homes, nursing homes, and domiciliary care services.
 We will additionally receive information from district and borough councils, voluntary and carer organisations.